ca98am79/my-first-programs/code/README.md

 # code

 It reads a file and then outputs it in code form, which means it just substitutes random but consistent letters for other letters.
-Source code is lost.

 ![Code program screenshot](https://raw.githubusercontent.com/ca98am79/my-first-programs/master/code/code1.png)